w38g0ru/vms/docs/publication.rst

 This section enables you to document your research publications and provide detailed information about each publication.

 .. note::
-   This section is optional; otherwise, it should be mentioned as required in the advertisement.
+   This section is optional; however, it may be required as specified in the advertisement.

 **Accessing Your Research Publications**

 Click on the "Publication" link to access your list of previously added research publications.
 If you haven't added any research publications yet, the page will be empty.
-Should you need to add a new publication, simply click the “+Add” button.
-This action will prompt you to fill out a form with the required information.

 **Adding a New Research Publication**

-To add a new research publication, please provide the following information:
+To add a new research publication, simply click the “+Add” button.
+This action will open a form where you can enter the required information.

+**Research Publication Form**

 - **Title**: Provide the title of your published research publication.